joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

     foo();
     // Keep going -- but foo might have failed!

 At this point, you've masked a potentially critical error in your program.
-This is the easily the most vexing and damaging problem with error codes.
+This is easily the most vexing and damaging problem with error codes.
 As I will show later, option types help to address this for functional languages.
 But in C-based languages, and even Go with its modern syntax, this is a real issue.